ISO 14064-1 fact sheet

 14064-1

-Specification and guidelines, at the organisational level, for the quantification and declaration of GHG emissions and removals.
+Specification and guidance, at the organisational level, for the quantification and reporting of GHG emissions and removals.

 14064- 2

-Specification and guidelines, at the project level, for the quantification, monitoring and reporting of emission reductions or increases in GHG removals.
+Specification and guidance, at the project level, for the quantification, monitoring and reporting of emission reductions or increases in GHG removals.

 14064- 3

-Specification and guidelines for the validation and verification of GHG-related statements.
+Specification and guidance for the validation and verification of GHG-related assertions.

 14065

-Requirements for organisations validating and verifying GHG information.
+Requirements for bodies undertaking validation and verification of GHG information.

 14066